“The gladdest moment in human life is a departure into unknown lands.” – Sir Richard Burton

-Moreover, owing to its artsy brilliance this show has been given many awards such as Best Non-Feature Film at the 53rd National Film Awards, I&B Ministry, Govt of India, Golden Conch for Best Documentary at the Mumbai International Film Festival etc.
+Moreover, owing to its artsy brilliance, Riding solo to the top of the world has been given many awards such as Best Non-Feature Film at the 53rd National Film Awards, I&B Ministry, Govt of India, Golden Conch for Best Documentary at the Mumbai International Film Festival etc.

 Run time: 94 minutes

-Another Dirt Track Production this travel documentary is based on a 2002 route-charting expedition in India.
-It showcases the journey of five friends who go on a ride of lifetime towards Arunachal Pradesh through the Herculian Himalayas.
+Another Dirt Track Production, this travel documentary is based on a 2002 route-charting expedition in India.
+It showcases the journey of five friends who go on a ride of a lifetime towards Arunachal Pradesh through the Herculian Himalayas.

 Run time: 87 minutes

 Around the world in 80 days has been one of the most enchanting novels of all time.
 Written by Jules Verne this is a story to become, to experience and to navigate life.
 And this documentary which borrows the same name is written and presented by the actor-comedian Michael Palin, who, as per the novel, the protagonist of the story accepts the challenge to tread the world in 80 days.
 The excitement of the documentary showcases the people venturing into new lands and filming the exotic locations.
 This documentary is broadcasted in a total of 7 episodes spanning countries and continents alike.